projecthorus/radiosonde_auto_rx/README.md

 * [ChaseMapper](https://github.com/projecthorus/chasemapper) for mobile
   radiosonde chasing.

-There is also a web interface provided (defaults to port 5000), allowing display of station status and basic tracking of the sonde position.
+There is also a web interface available on http://localhost:5000 , allowing display of station status and basic tracking of the sonde position.